Giants of the seas: How 6,500 container ships really keep global trade running – Creative image: Xpert.Digital

 Global container ship fleet by container capacity

-From MSC to Maersk: Who is really behind the container transport of your goods
+From MSC to Maersk: Who is really behind the container transport of your goods?

-- Container record ship ONE Innovation: A ship bigger than the Eiffel Tower – efficiency miracle or expensive risk?
+- Container ship ONE Innovation: A ship bigger than the Eiffel Tower – efficiency miracle or expensive risk?

 Number and capacity distribution 2024/2025